 The Single Decoction Mash Process

 When your mash reaches the target temperature, stop stirring, and let the solids in the mash settle to the bottom of the kettle.
-Carefully remove the liquid part of the mash, and move it to your other pot or kettle.
+Carefully remove the liquid part of the mash, and move it to your other kettle or kettle.
 Hold this liquid at 150°F (66°C).

 You can cool your decoction with a wort chiller.
 Once you’ve returned it to your main mash, you can tweak the temperature with the wort chiller (if it’s too high) or by adding direct heat (if it’s too low).